bovas85/weruinit_test/README.md

 ## Overview

-We Ruin It Challenge made with Web-starter-kit and Bootstrap, [Download](https://github.com/google/web-starter-kit/releases/latest) the kit
+We Ruin It Challenge made with Web-starter-kit and Bootstrap, [Download](https://github.com/google/web-starter-kit/releases/latest) the Web-starter-kit

 ## Quickstart